 - Devices are sanitized and safely bagged when collected or deployed by the Desktop Team, Technology & Data Services - Devices are sanitized prior to repair/replacement and prior to deployment by the Desktop Team, Technology & Data Services - Quantity of accessories and supplies are routinely reviewed and restocked as needed by the Desktop Team & Secretary, Technology & Data Services - The district currently operates on a 5-year device replacement cycle with annual replacements following the 5th year.
-Malware prevention and removal processes function on an ongoing/routine basis. - Device maintenance and repair on an as-needed basis, trouble should be reported directly by staff or parent via Help Desk lines: Staff 734-994-8100 x 1286, Parents 734-994-8857.
-Desktop Team, IT Security Team, Secretary, Technology & Data Services will monitor these lines and respond to inquiries. - The technology department uses Incident IQ for asset tracking. - For onsite triage, desktop staff are scheduled for regular shifts, appointment-based device deployment, return, and exchanges. - Equipment deployment/exchanges not able to be deployed using remote tools will be conducted in designated safe locations with safety protocols in place for technical staff and parents/staff/students including regular sanitizing, PPE and social distancing. - Testing and evaluation of all network access points are reviewed/tested/monitored on an ongoing basis by the Infrastructure Team - Initial support plan is in place and is being reviewed/modified on an ongoing basis as the needs of the parents, students, and staff are identified.
-The CIO, Supervisor, and Project Manager meet regularly to monitor and adjust protocols. - The MDM and google chrome management, SCCM, hotspot online portal provide device usage management. - Online learning program training compliance managed through Kalpa. - Students are provided access and device support as identified by the Program/Department supervisor.
-The information posted on the Parent page of the Website and Parent/Guardians can contact the Technical Assistance Help Desk Line: 734-994-8857 for assistance with basic device training as-needed, Zoom and Google Meet support.
+Malware prevention and removal processes function on an ongoing/routine basis. - Device maintenance and repair on an as-needed basis, trouble should be reported directly by staff or parent via Help Desk lines: Staff - 734-994-8100 x 1286, Parents - 734-994-8857.
+Desktop Team, IT Security Team, Secretary, Technology & Data Services will monitor these lines and respond to inquiries. - The technology department uses Incident IQ for asset tracking. - For onsite triage, desktop staff are scheduled for regular shifts, appointment-based device deployment, return, and exchanges. - Equipment deployment/exchanges not able to be deployed using remote tools will be conducted in designated safe locations with safety protocols in place for technical staff and parents/staff/students including regular sanitizing, PPE and social distancing. - Testing and evaluation of all network access points are reviewed/tested/monitored on an ongoing basis by the Infrastructure Team - The MDM and google chrome management, SCCM, hotspot online portal provide device usage management. - Students are provided access and device support as identified by the Program/Department supervisor.
+The information posted on the Parent page of the Website and Parent/Guardians can contact the Technical Assistance Help Desk Line: 734-994-8857 for assistance with basic device training as-needed, Zoom and Google Meet support. - Should access be needed, a device is provided and maintained by the district and the

-- Should access be needed, a device is provided and maintained by the district and the online learning platform is hosted by the district and/or maintained by a cloud server to ensure students can submit assignments. - Training sessions on Zoom, Google Meet, PowerSchool, etc., have been held for staff and recorded/available online for easy access of all staff.
-Future training sessions are in the process of being scheduled. - Acceptable use policies are in place and enforced on an ongoing basis and reviewed annually.
-Distance Learning and Intervention Agreement developed in response to COVID-19 and remote learning requirements.
+- online learning platform is hosted by the district and/or maintained by a cloud server to ensure students can submit assignments. - Training sessions on Zoom, Google Meet, PowerSchool, etc., have been held for staff and recorded/available online for easy access of all staff.
+Acceptable use policies are in place and enforced on an ongoing basis and reviewed annually.
+Distance Learning and Intervention Agreement developed in response to COVID-19 and remote learning requirements have been integrated into the Registration process.